GloryOfNight/clang-format-all/README.md

 There are no special dependencies, project can be easily compiled for Windows and Unix systems.

-Demo of me formatting Unreal Engine 4.26.2 `Engine/Source` folder and also providing args to ignore folders `Editor Developers . . .`
+Demo of me formatting most of Unreal Engine 4.26.2 `Engine/Source` folder and also providing args to ignore folders `Editor Developers . . .`

 [Watch Demo](https://youtu.be/9gjA-pANNsA)